 As you know, Black Friday is one of the most important days for most e-commerce merchants in Europe and America.
-Compared to a normal day, the world sales average is +663% and there is no doubt that this year many sales records will be broken again.
-Black Friday 2022, is happening on November 25, will be unlike any other in the previous years.
+Compared to a normal day, in 2022 the world sales average was $8.9 billion and there is no doubt that this year many sales records will be broken again.
+Black Friday 2023, is happening on November 24, will be unlike any other in the previous years.
 Buyers’ behavior and customer priorities have been changing at a fast pace.
 The supply chain will play an important role this year, and finding the right marketing tactics will be more important than ever.
 As an answer to the question "how to prepare for Black Friday 2022?", in this article, we’ve prepared the 10 most relevant tips for Black Friday 2022.

 When talking about Black Friday, many online merchants’ eyes become shiny and they hear that famous “ka-ching” sound.
 However, in that gold-rush-like state, many of them forget about the difference between revenue and profit.
 While pushing sales with attractive offers is great, there is no use in doing that if your profit margins shrink to zero.